Lab 4 - Win32 API

 Acquire Visual Studio for Windows on a convenient computer for your use.
 Literally any version will do - we're intentionally NOT using the latest APIs for this lab.
-If you don't have Visual Studio already, you can download the free Visual Studio Community 2019 from https://www.visualstudio.com/downloads
+If you don't have Visual Studio already, you can download the free Visual Studio Community 2022 with C++ from https://www.visualstudio.com/downloads

-In the Visual Studio Community 2019 installer, you only need to install the Desktop development with C++ workload option.
+Note that you only need to install the C++/C workload option.
 You don't need support for the Universal Windows Platform, the .NET desktop, or any of the other Web & Cloud workloads.
-The install size should be around 6.6GB.
-Enjoy the download.

 Using Visual Studio, write a Windows Console Application that meets the following standards: